 In this famous example of poor Twitter grammar, Verizon was openly mocked online, putting a slight dent in its brand reputation.
-Under today’s algorithm, this kind of content is likely to suffer greater penalization from Twitter.
+Under today’s algorithm, this kind of content is likely to suffer greater penalization from Twitter/X.

 To ensure your tweets reach the right people at the right times and serve to boost your Reputation Score, always triple check your sources, facts, and messaging before sending it into the ether.

 Well-crafted tweets with relevant and entirely eye-catching visuals are twice as likely to earn a healthy boost on the platform than those without.

 In addition to making sure you weave visual media into the lion’s share of your Twitter/X content, you should also start using fewer hashtags.
 While hashtags were once an effective means of expanding tweet reach, now they could actually harm your brand authority.